nfsi-canada/OBSW2025/README.md

 ### Testing your installation

-If you want to make sure everything is installed properly, make sure your conda environment has been activated and open a python window by typing in a terminal:
+If you want to make sure everything is installed properly, make sure your conda environment has been activated (i.e., `conda activate obsw25`) and open a python window by typing in a terminal:

 ```bash
 python
 ```

-which will produce something like (on a MacOS):
+which, on a MacOS (darwin), will produce something like:

 ```bash
 Python 3.10.16 | packaged by conda-forge | (main, Dec  5 2024, 14:12:04) [Clang 18.1.8 ] on darwin